gemini3d/mat_gemini/Readme.md

 ### Run Simulation

+By default we assume that the user will run the GEMINI core model from the command line.

 The Matlab Live Scripts [Examples/ns_fang.mlx](./Examples/ns_fang.mlx) interactively demonstrates running a 2D simulation.
 Open and run this script, or simply run from Matlab: